 The three most common gastrointestinal cancers affecting both men and women in Singapore are those of the colorectum, liver and pancreas.
 These accounted for 24% of the 23,632 new cases diagnosed in 2020.
 Additionally, figures from recent years show that colorectal cancer affects more than 2,000 individuals a year even though early screening is highly encouraged.

-Many people have the misconception that palliative care option is for patients who are near death.
-However, palliative care option can be introduced at the early stages of cancer treatment.
+Many people in Singapore have the misconception that palliative care is for patients who are near death.
+However, home palliative care options can be introduced at the early stages of colon cancer treatment to help patients manage symptoms and pain.
 Palliative care helps manage the various side effects of chemotherapy treatment.
 It is a holistic care that provides patients with a more comfortable journey to recovery.
 Check out our comprehensive palliative care guide on how you can receive palliative care in the comfort of your home.

 At Jaga-Me, we believe that healthcare should be a social good – it is a basic human need, and should be available to as many people as possible.
 We aim to deliver the highest quality care through innovation and a commitment to building meaningful relationships.